 Welverdiend is a small village in the Kruger area of South Africa with about 12,000 inhabitants.
 It is located close to Albatros Travel's two safari camps, Khoka Moya and Mantobeni.

-Albatros Travel has frequently donated money to the village and continues to support them by paying for guest visits every week.
-To further support the community, we hire workforce from the village and train them in the hospitality business.
-90 per cent of Albatros Travel staff at our safari camps in the area comes from Welverdiend.
+To support the community, we hire workforce from the village and train them in the hospitality business.
+90 per cent of Albatros Travel staff at our safari camps comes from Welverdiend.